container for CSS updated feb 2024 - rationalising & tidying CSS after calendar changes

 acrobat reader

 When you have finished, and added a signature, you can save or print your form.
+Remember you will need to add the name of the Parish - this is either Parish of Hook or Parish of Heckfield with Mattingley and Rotherwick.

 What happens to the personal details I provide on the Electoral Roll Application Form?